SophiaLi20/Notes-app/README.md

 ### View a list of all existing notes.
 ### Update the title or content of an existing note.
 ### Delete notes.

+## Tech Stack

+### Front-end
+React: A JavaScript library for building user interfaces.

+Axios: A promise-based HTTP client for making API requests.

+### Back-end
+Choose one of the following:
+FastAPI: A modern, fast web framework for building APIs with Python Spring Boot: A framework for creating stand-alone, production-grade Spring-based applications in Java.